 The Church of the Flying Spaghetti Monster

 The Church of the Flying Spaghetti Monster, or Pastafarianism, was founded in 2005 by Bobby Henderson to protest against teaching creationism in public schools in United States.
 It is a social movement, but it is an actual religion for some people.
 According to Pastafarianism, the Flying Spaghetti Monster created the universe.

-The Invisible Pink Unicorn – Is Atheism Turning Against Itself?
+The Church of the Invisible Pink Unicorn – Is Atheism Turning Against Itself?

 I´m a big fan of parodies and satires.
 Anything can be parodied, and it´s fine by me.
 But does the IPU parody work?